Clauses 1.26 to 1.27—Manage transition from superseded training products

 In all cases, the date shown on the national register is considered to be the date of publication, deletion or removal.

-Sometimes, a qualification or accredited course will specify a core or named elective unit or module that has been superseded, removed or deleted from another training package.
+Sometimes, a qualification or accredited course will specify a core or named elective unit or module that has been superseded, removed or deleted.
 In these cases, you must continue to include the component/s as named in the qualification or course being delivered.

 Where ASQA has agreed that exceptional circumstances apply to a certain cohort of students justify delivery beyond the allowable timeframes, e.g. where apprenticeship arrangements necessitate, this information will be published on www.asqa.gov.au.
 In such cases, the exemption will apply to any RTO, but only for delivery to a student whose enrolment matches the identified criteria.